andriiyaremenko/tinycqs/README.md

+# This package is archived!
+# It's complete rework and development was moved to the new library: https://github.com/andriiyaremenko/pipelines

 # tinycqs

 This package is intended to help user separate ones workflow on commands and queries (CQS part of CQRS).